 For any given society, there are four primary societal sub-systems.
 Each of these sub-systems can be specified and standardized (described and explained); each sub-system is a standard within a whole societal specification standard.
 The first four primary standards of the six total standards are: a Social System; a Decision System; a Material System; and a Lifestyle System.
 Each standard is given the name of its information system.
 The fifth publication is a Project Plan, and the sixth is an Overview of the whole societal system.
 Together, these standards are used to classify information about society, identify current and potential configurations, and operate an actual configuration.
 Because of the size of some of these standards, they may be split into two or more publications.
-This publication is part of the Project Execution section of the Project Plan.
+Because of the size of some of these standards, they may be split into two or more publications.